 Absinthe is often referred to as the best show in Las Vegas.
 The production was even named “#1 greatest show in Vegas history.”
 And if you ask most locals, they’ll likely tell you the same thing.
 Absinthe is a must-see.

 But is it right for you?

 You may have seen mixed reviews about the production and wonder if it’s worth watching.
 I’ve seen it twice so far, and I’m going to tell you right now – you’ll either love it or hate it.

 So in this guide, I’ll help you figure out if you should go.
-And I’ll cover important things to know, like tickets, finding the best seats, how to get there, and the acts you’ll see!
+And I’ll cover important things to know, like tickets, finding the best seats, and the acts you’ll see!

 Absinthe Show: Overview

 The production is a burlesque and circus variety show with raunchy humor.
 And the best part – it all takes place inside a tent!

 So you’ll see incredible acrobatics, juggling, balancing acts, and even roller skaters that defy gravity.
 Of course, almost all of the performers are scantily-clad too.
 And that goes for both the men and women in the show.

 Then mixed between the acts is a comedy production of sorts.
 The humor should really come with a warning, though, as this is the part that some guests might not like.
 So instead of finding out at the show, I’ll alert you now.

 Now that that’s out of the way, if it sounds like your thing, then keep reading.
 I’m about to fill you in on everything you need to know about this Vegas show!

 Where Is Absinthe In Vegas?

 Absinthe is at Caesars Palace.
-The address is 3570 S Las Vegas Blvd, Las Vegas, NV 89109.
+The address is 3570 South Las Vegas Boulevard, Las Vegas, NV 89109.